-But remember, oil, like a lot of other condiments, usually have a best before date and not a use by date or an expiration date.
+But remember that oil, like a lot of other condiments, usually has a best before date and not a use by date or an expiration date.
 Because of this distinction, you may safely use it for your salads or baking needs after the best before date has lapsed.

 How to tell if Oil is bad, rotten or spoiled?

 Practicing proper hygiene and food safety techniques will help prevent foodborne illness.

 The color, texture and clarity of the product may change with age.
 But when the fats begin to go rancid, the oil goes bad and an unpleasant odor and taste develops.
 If a wine taste or smell develops, it was probably not sealed properly and the oil has gone bad.

 Olive Oil is best within a year of pressing, the flavor will not be as pleasant after that point but it will not become harmful.

 *Flavored olive oils, on the other hand, may contain other ingredients which may become rancid with time or require refrigeration so please read and follow labels carefully for flavored oils.

 There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.

 How to store Oil to extend its shelf life?